model jacquelyn jablonski on her vision for autism tomorrow

 Awareness is the most important.
 It seems everyone knows someone who is on the autism spectrum.
 The more the community understands autism, the more opportunities there will be for the future of these adults.

-What is the most important thing that you'd like people to hear about autism?
+What is the most important thing that you'd like people to know about autism?

 One in 68 children are diagnosed on the autism spectrum.
 One in 68 of these children will be adults with autism tomorrow.
 Autism does not end when their schooling ends and we need to provide more opportunities for these adults.